lyxal/100-Little-Keg-Exercises/Ex 8/Question.md

 - You will most likely need a loop at the end of your program to print the contents of the stack as they should appear.
 In other words, you'll most likely need to append `(,)` if you don't reverse the first input after taking it.
 - Touching on the above point, the `?` takes a line of input reversed, meaning you may need to reverse the input using `^`.
 - A little recap: `¿` takes input as an integer
+- All instructions are case sensitive.
+In other words only an input of `R` should reverse the stack, not `r`.